jorgeayalah/App03-ListaColores/README.md

 # App03-ListaColores
- This project helped me learn what a NavigationView component is and how to work with lists in SwiftUI
+ This project helped me learn what a NavigationView component is, how to work with lists in SwiftUI and also how to implementate a search bar